loreum-org/loreum-subgraph/README.md

 # for macs
 yarn m1
 ```
-NOTE: you should the blocks ticking on local evm
+NOTE: You should see blocks ticking on local evm

 *terminal 2*